ThioJoe/YT-Spammer-Purge/README.md

 * #### **Or, follow a video WalkThrough Here: <https://www.youtube.com/watch?v=c6ebWvay8dE>**

 ## Spam Detection
 See spam that isn't being caught?
-Learn more about contributing to the spam lists at the dedicated repository! https://github.com/ThioJoe/YT-Spam-Domains-List
+You can help this bot detect spam domains, accounts and threads, by creating a issue in this repo! https://github.com/ThioJoe/YT-Spam-Domains-List